-Growing up in Iraq, my innocence and tranquility were shattered precisely in 2003, at the age of 16, as my city, Baghdad, Iraq, went to war.
-I had focused on dentistry as the profession I wanted to pursue for various reasons and my entire family stood behind me.
+Growing up in Iraq, my innocence and tranquility were shattered precisely in 2003, at 16, as my city, Baghdad, Iraq, went to war.
+I had focused on dentistry as the profession I wanted to pursue for various reasons, and my entire family stood behind me.
 Unfortunately, by the time I would have entered dental school in 2005 in Baghdad, one could hear bombs going off daily, and students and health workers were targeted; female students, in particular, were facing special and constant danger.
 We fled to Jordan.

 Voluntary work has always been a significant part of my life.
 I was an active member of the community health services in Jordan.
 At the same time, I was a student at the University of Jordan and volunteered for events organized by the dental school.
-I especially enjoyed, for example, volunteering for the S.O.S, an organization for orphan children, and doing oral hygiene awareness campaigns at elementary public schools.
+I especially enjoyed, for example, volunteering for the S.O.S., an organization for orphan children, and doing oral hygiene awareness campaigns at elementary public schools.
 Volunteering at S.O.S, in particular, reaffirmed my passion for helping children and laid the foundation for my dream of becoming a pediatric dentist.

 Through the August Medical Foundation (a not-for-profit organization) and the UNHCR, my significant other and I have been making trips back to Jordan to do what we can side by side in refugee camps (Azraq and Zaatari).
-After returning home from my visit to Iraqi and Syrian refugee camps, I vowed to do my level best to continue advancing in dentistry and distinguish myself as a dentist and a dentistry student, this time, pediatric.
+After returning home from my visit to Iraqi and Syrian refugee camps, I vowed to do my level best to continue advancing in dentistry and distinguish myself as a dentist and a dentistry student, this time pediatric.
 The children in these camps have reinforced my determination to pursue a lifetime specialization in Pediatric Dentistry.
 I feel a call deep in my bones for the children.

-In addition to my own country and nearby Jordan, I have also seen Turkey, Syria, Canada, the United Arab Emirates, the Netherlands, and New Zealand.
+In addition to my own country and nearby Jordan, I have seen Turkey, Syria, Canada, the United Arab Emirates, the Netherlands, and New Zealand.
 My significant other and I see no end in sight for our family missionary dental/medical team outreach since political strife and war where we come from sadly show no sign of abatement.
 I am thrilled that dentistry is such a global profession.
-I treasure diversity as an Arab speaker from Baghdad and an Armenian woman who is fluent in Armenian, my mother tongue.
-Currently, I am working with XXXX Dentistry, putting the fundamentals I have learned to practical use, and honing my clinical and diagnostic skills.
+I treasure diversity as an Arab speaker from Baghdad and an Armenian woman fluent in Armenian, my mother tongue.
+Currently, I am working with XXXX Dentistry, putting the fundamentals I have learned to practical use and honing my clinical and diagnostic skills.
 70% of my patients are children between 3 and 18.